 Studies in the Humanities (Volume 44.
-Issues 1–2 ) December, 2017 Guest Editor: Seung-hoon Jeong (Assistant Professor of Cinema Studies, New York University Abu Dhabi, firstname.lastname@example.org)
+Issues 1–2 ) June/July, 2018 Guest Editor: Seung-hoon Jeong Assistant Professor Cinema Studies, New York University Abu Dhabi, firstname.lastname@example.org

 This thematic double issue of Studies in the Humanities addresses globalization as a blossoming of inclusive systems of transnational capitalism, multicultural traffic, and networking technology, which has also generated symptoms of exclusion related